RohitVarre/Live-Facemask-Detector/README.md

 Therefore, there is a need to make wearing a mask as compulsion to prevent the spread of the virus especially in public places like shopping malls.

 Model:

 This model is made by transfer learning from the famous MobileNet model.
+OpenCV is used to capture live input from the webcam.
+HAAR cascade is used to detect the frontal face.